Mirror

 Track symptoms and visible changes you notice.
 Used for your own timeline and cautious pattern reads elsewhere in the app—observational only, not a diagnosis.

 0–10 scales: 0 = not today / none · 1 = mild · 5 = moderate · 10 = worst you would rate that item today.
-The numbered circles (same style as Gut Bristol types) set the score for the active symptom; chips below choose which symptom you’re editing—switch chip or score in any order.
+Each sign has its own score (see the number on each chip).
+The numbered circles set the score only for the highlighted sign—switch chips to edit another.
+All scores are kept in your draft until you save.
 Burden (0–100) averages all 16 fields plus the notes layer (notes scored 0–10 from plain-language cues).
 For blood clot concern, use 0 if not applicable—seek urgent care for emergency signs regardless of this app.

 Burden blends all scored fields + notes-derived 0–10 into one 0–100 score, so correlations, longevity, workouts, and insights all move when either changes.
 The text model is intentionally simple and conservative.
 Observational only—not a diagnosis.
 Urgent symptoms need emergency care.